The Mediating Role of Cyberbullying and Self-Efficacy in the Relationship Between Trait Emotional Intelligence and School Adjustment in Adolescents

 Emotional intelligence, cyberbullying, self-efficacy, school adjustment, adolescentsAbstract

-Objective: This study aimed to examine the mediating role of cyberbullying, self-efficacy, and parenting styles in the relationship between trait emotional intelligence and school adjustment among adolescent girls.
+Objective: This study aimed to examine the mediating role of cyberbullying and self-efficacy in the relationship between trait emotional intelligence and school adjustment among adolescents.

 Downloads